sourcefrog/prost-twirp/README.md

 ```

 Metadata in the form of a [serde_json::Value] can be given to a [TwirpError] as well.

-### Embedding the Runtime

-Instead of having a runtime dependency on the `prost_twirp` crate, it can be embedded instead.
-By creating the
-`TwirpServiceGenerator` as a mut variable and setting `embed_client` to true, the entire runtime code (not that big)
-will be put in a `prost_twirp` nested module and referenced in the generated code.
-This means that `prost-twirp` doesn't
-have to be set in the `[dependencies]` for runtime.
-However, besides `prost` and `prost-derive` runtime libraries,
-Prost Twirp does still require `serde_json` at runtime for error serialization.

 ### Manual Client and Server